python/cpython/Doc/c-api/function.rst

    runtime behavior depending on optimization decisions, it does not change the semantics of the Python code being executed.

+   If *event* is ``PyFunction_EVENT_DESTROY``, there may already be a pending exception set on entry to the callback; in this case, the callback may not execute Python code or otherwise disturb the pending exception.
+Taking a reference in the callback to an about-to-be-destroyed function will resurrect it and prevent it from being freed.

-   If the callback returns with an exception set, it must return ``-1``; this exception will be printed as an unraisable exception using :c:func:`PyErr_WriteUnraisable`.
-Otherwise it should return ``0``.
+   If the callback sets an exception, it must return ``-1``; this exception will be printed as an unraisable exception using :c:func:`PyErr_WriteUnraisable`.
+   Otherwise (including if a pending exception was already set on entry to the callback) it should return ``0``.

    .. versionadded:: 3.12